Nock-zz/ethereum-react/README.md

 var Greetings = artifacts.require('./Greetings.sol');

-//N.B the deployer function is provider by truffle.
+//N.B the deployer function is provided by truffle.
 module.exports = function(deployer) {
   deployer.deploy(Greetings);
 };

-Now we can deploy the contract to the development instance (ganache):
+Now we can deploy the contract to the development instance (and also to ganache):

 $> truffle develop